reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ```
 The declarative format allows us to replace the H2 database with any other RDBMS like Oracle or MySQL.

-## Build, Release, Run - Leverage Development Workflow for Containers
+## Build, Release, Run - Leverage Containers for the Development Workflow

-> Strictly separate build and run stages
+> Strictly separate build and run stages.

-The stages for Build, Release, Run should be kept separate.
+We should keep the stages for build, release, and run  separate.
 For Spring Boot Applications, this is easy to achieve with the development workflow for containers.

 The activities in these stages are:
-***Build***: we compile the source code and build the Docker Image
+* **Build**: we compile the source code and build a Docker Image.
-***Release***: Tag the Image and push to the Registry.
+* **Release**: we tag the image and push it to a registry.
-***Run***:  The Image pushed to the Registry during the release stage is pulled and run as a container instance.
+* **Run**:  we pull the image from the registry and run it as a container instance.

-If we are using containers to package and run our application, no application changes are required to adhere to the Twelve-factor app principle.
+If we are using containers to package and run our application, no application changes are required to adhere to this Twelve-Factor App principle.

 ## Processes - Stateless Applications

-> Execute the app as one or more stateless processes
+> Execute the app as one or more stateless processes.

 Spring Boot applications execute as a Java process on the host system or inside a container runtime environment like Docker.
 This principle advocates that the processes should be stateless and share-nothing.
 Any data that needs to persist must be stored in a stateful backing service like a database.

 This is a shift from the method of using “sticky sessions” in web applications that cache user session data in the memory of the application's process and expecting future requests from the same session to be routed to the same process.

 Sticky sessions are a violation of twelve-factor.
 Session state data should be stored outside the application in a datastore that offers time-expiration, such as Memcached or Redis.

 ## Port Binding - Port Defined as Environment Property

-> Export services via port binding
+> Export services via port binding.

 Port binding is one of the fundamental requirements for microservices to be autonomous and self-contained.

-The default web container- Tomcat is embedded in the Spring Boot applications that exports HTTP as a service by binding to a port and listening to incoming requests in that port. a port that is specified by the property  ```server.port```.
+Spring Boot embeds Tomcat in applications and exports HTTP as a service by binding to a port and listening to incoming requests to that port.

+We can configure the port by setting the `server.port`configuration property.
 The default value is 8080.
-But we can override this value by passing this property as an environment variable.

 ## Concurrency - Stateless Applications Helps to Scale-Out

-> Scale out via the process model
+> Scale out via the process model.

 Spring Boot applications are stateless.
 This helps them to scale out by creating more instances to support increasing loads.
 This is taken care of by container orchestration systems like Kubernetes and Docker Swarm.
 From an application perspective all state if any needs to be managed outside the application.

 ## Disposability - Leverage Ephemeral Containers

-> Maximize robustness with fast startup and graceful shutdown
+> Maximize robustness with fast startup and graceful shutdown.

 Spring Boot applications are commonly run inside containers.
 Containers are ephemeral and can be started or stopped at any moment.

 So it is important to minimize the startup time and ensure that the application shuts down gracefully when the container stops.
-Startup time is minimized with lazy initialization of dependent resources and by building [optimized container images(https://reflectoring.io/spring-boot-docker/).
+Startup time is minimized with lazy initialization of dependent resources and by building [optimized container images](https://reflectoring.io/spring-boot-docker/).

-## Dev/prod Parity - Build Once - Ship it Anywhere
+## Dev/Prod Parity - Build Once - Ship Anywhere
-> Keep development, staging, and production as similar as possible
+> Keep development, staging, and production as similar as possible.

 Movement of code across environments has traditionally been a major factor slowing down the development velocity.
 This resulted from a difference in the infrastructure used for development and production.